GoHelpFund Price Tops $0.0018 on Major Exchanges (HELP)

 GoHelpFund Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as GoHelpFund directly using US dollars.
-Investors seeking to acquire GoHelpFund should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GoHelpFund using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as GoHelpFund directly using U.S. dollars.
+Investors seeking to acquire GoHelpFund should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy GoHelpFund using one of the aforementioned exchanges.

 Receive News & Updates for GoHelpFund Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GoHelpFund and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.